Safeguarding & Ofsted Inspections

 How To Avoid Poor Practice In Safeguarding

 Michael Bichard, who led the public enquiry into the murders of ten-year-olds Jessica Chapman and Holly Wells in Soham, Cambridgeshire, in 2004, states: ‘Safeguarding pupils is the first responsibility of any school, and although we always think we have it covered, most tragedies derive from complacency and poor practice.’
-The five points that Lord Bichard made at the time remain as important today as they did nearly twenty years ago.
+The five points that Lord Bichard made at the time remain as important today as they were twenty years ago.
 They are:

 • Be vigilant.